robert/robert.github.com/_posts/2021-11-30-better-sentences.md

 og_image: https://robertheaton.com/images/sentences/ex3.png
 published: false
 ---
 You want to improve your writing.
-You've read a few style guides and remember several of their principles, but you're not sure where to go from here.
+You've read a few style guides and remember several of their principles, but you're not sure what to do next.
 You know that you should "know your audience" and "omit needless words."
 But how?

 You need more practice and more examples.

 To help, here are 6 real-world sentences that I've made shorter, clearer, and more engaging.
 The improvements cover techniques like resolutions, eliminating pointless phrases, and choosing assertive and kooky words to keep your readers awake.
 Most of the examples come from essays I've written on subjects including computer programming, parenthood, and cryptography, but you don't need to care about these things in order for the lessons to be useful.
-The changes are small, but small changes add up quickly over the course of a full essay.
+The changes are small, but add up quickly over the course of a full essay.

 ### Who am I?